Israel targets Iran's security forces and leadership as Iran presses attacks across the region

 Both sides are unrelenting in attacks

-Air sirens sounded in the morning across the island kingdom of Bahrain, home to the U.S. Navy’s 5th Fleet, and Qatar’s Ministry of Defense said Iran launched two ballistic missiles against it and one hit Al-Udeid Qatari Base, but didn’t cause casualties.
+Air sirens sounded in the morning across the island kingdom of Bahrain, home to the U.S. Navy’s 5th Fleet, and Qatar’s Ministry of Defense said Iran launched two ballistic missiles against it.
+One hit Al-Udeid Qatari Base but didn’t cause casualties.

 Lebanon was hit in multiple strikes, where Israel said it is retaliating against Hezbollah militants after the Iran-backed group fired on Israel.
-Lebanon's state-run media reported that at least five people were killed in an Israeli strike that hit a residential complex in the city of Baalbeck.
+Lebanon's state-run media said at least five people were killed in an Israeli strike at a residential complex in the city of Baalbeck.
 More than 50 people have been killed in Lebanon and more than 300 wounded, according to the Health Ministry.

-In addition to Hezbollah, Iranian-linked militant groups in Iraq have been launching attacks, with Saraya Awliya al-Dam claiming responsibility for a drone attack Wednesday on Jordan, where air raid sirens sounded across the country.
-The Shiite militia group one of several operating in Iraq, and claimed responsibility for attacks in the past days on American targets in Baghdad and Irbil.
+Iranian-linked militant groups in Iraq have also been launching attacks, with Saraya Awliya al-Dam claiming responsibility for a drone attack Wednesday on Jordan.
+The Shiite militia group one of several operating in Iraq, and claimed responsibility for attacks in the past days on American targets in Baghdad and the northern Iraqi city Irbil.

 Iran has fired regular salvoes of missiles and drones missiles at Israel, though most of the incoming fire has been intercepted.
 Eleven people in Israel have been killed since the conflict began.